Our Picks

 I'm curious if anyone would have anything they think would be helpful.

-Shocking moment Glasgow anti-cop cafe worker writes ‘f*** the police’ on door in FRONT of officer
+THIS is the shocking moment a cafe worker writes "f*** the police" on the door in front of an officer.

 https://www.google.com/amp/s/www.thescottishsun.co.uk/news/7262670/pink-peacock-govanhill-glasgow-police/amp/